leo4stem/leo4stem.github.io/_posts/2022-10-21-High-School-Graduation-in-North-Carolina.md

 # Findings

-There are two findings I need tohighlight.
+There are two findings I need to highlight.
 First, the high school graduation rate has been increasing since 2006 in North Carolina.
 Second, the rates has been declining since 2020.

 ![](/assets/images/P12HSG_All.png)